Movement Builders

 Key outcomes

-• A shared set of tools to analyse the movement, and how change is won
+• A set of tools to analyse how change is won

 Who is this training for?